Where does the data come from?

 Cohort Panels

-Level Most Recent Census Cohorts Most Recent TWC Cohorts
+Level | Most Recent Census Cohorts | Most Recent TWC Cohorts |

 The monthly student loan payment is estimated using the median student loan debt at graduation and the standard repayment plan of paying a fixed amount each month over 10 years (120 payments).
 The interest rate for federal loans was based on the interest rate of the year, loan program, and student level during the year the loan was disbursed.
-The interest rate for other types of loans was based on the average of interest rates for federal loans at different student levels and the year in which the loan was disbursed.
+The interest rate for other types of loans was based on the average interest rates for federal loans at different student levels and the year the loan was disbursed.
 For more information on student loans, repayment plans, and current interest rates by loan type, visit the office of Federal Student Aid.

 How is the percent of graduates who continue their education determined?

 The UT System exchanged data with the National Student Clearinghouse in order to calculate this information.
-Data presented are for the five most recent cohorts of UT bachelor's degree recipients (those who graduated between academic years 2016-17 and 2020-21).
+Data presented are for the five most recent cohorts of UT bachelor's degree recipients (those who graduated between academic years 2017-18 and 2021-22).

 Where did the areas of interest and majors come from?

-Majors of interest come from the 2021 degree inventories of the Texas Higher Education Coordinating Board, or National Center for Education Statistics’ Classification of Instructional Programs (CIP).
+Majors of interest come from the 2023 degree inventories of the Texas Higher Education Coordinating Board, or National Center for Education Statistics’ Classification of Instructional Programs (CIP).
 Most of the specific 6-digit level CIP codes reflect institutions’ specific degree programs and declared majors.
 However, there are instances in which this was not possible if CIP codes were from 2010 or prior.

 The National Center for Education Statistics (NCES) has updated the CIP over time — revisions most recently occurred in 2010 and 2020.
 CIP codes were crosswalked from the 2010 to 2020 designations when possible.
 As a result, there are a few cases in seekUT where you may see majors that reflect CIPs prior to 2020 CIP taxonomies.
 This would occur in instances where students in the earlier graduating cohorts earned degrees under the old CIP designations.